KeeganIsCool0/PRISMHybridVision/README.md

 * For sponsors with sizable impact, you may get $20,000 in profits.

 ## About the Engineer
 PRISM is designed and documented by a solo audio hardware designer.
-What started as a fascination with electronics has grown into building a full console.
+What started as a fascination with electronics has grown into building a full console combining analog processing, digital control, automation, and immersive audio architecture.
+This project has progressed from concept to a project with technical documentation, and a prototype test plan completed.
+The next step is bringing Prototype 1A into the real world.

 ## Channel Model
 <img width="595" height="841" alt="image" src="https://github.com/user-attachments/assets/79c7f222-74c7-4211-ae90-7f256c7b518e" />